Lost in Aggregation: The Causal Interpretation of the IV Estimand: When Do IVs Correctly Identify the Aggregate Causal Effect?

-with $c_1, \dots c_k$ and $\mathit{\Sigma}$ chosen according to Section~\ref{subsec:gaussian_example}.
-In words, the above solution implies that the IV estimand identifies the true aggregate causal effect when the slope of the expectation vector of the ACID is equal to the (normalized) causal effect vector of the instrument with respect to the $A_j$.
-This and all other solutions to the parameter constraints are highly contrived in the sense that they require the surgical intervention that characterizes the aggregate causal effect of $A$ on $Y$ to align with the instrument-treatment relationship.
-It would be a matter of coincidence, or would require detailed knowledge of the aggregate-component relation, to achieve such an ACID in practice.
-We refer to these scenarios as \emph{instrument-tuned interventions}.
+that is, the slope of each component's interventional mean equals the (normalized) effect of the instrument $I$ on that component. \end{definition}}

+The \emph{instrument-tuned intervention} and all other solutions to the parameter constraints are highly contrived in the sense that they require the surgical intervention that characterizes the aggregate causal effect of $A$ on $Y$ to align with the instrument-treatment relationship.
+It would be a matter of extraordinary coincidence, or would require detailed knowledge of the aggregate-component relation, to achieve such an ACID in practice.